PharmaLedger-IMI/acdc-components/README.md

 ### Step 2: Launch the "server"

-While in the *epi-workspace* folder run:
+While in the *acdc-workspace* folder run:

 ```sh
 $ npm run server